Channel 8 (Israel)

 The channel features a diverse range of content, including original and foreign documentaries, cultural programs, science, nature, history, environmental quality, sociology, and art.
-Channel 8 define themselves as a documentary channel.
+Channel 8 defines themselves as a documentary channel.

 Content

 In its early years, the channel primarily broadcast content acquired from the Discovery Channel, following an agreement between Discovery and Tevel.

 The channel features a variety of original programs, including "Blonde" by Orna Ben Dor and "Bulldog" by Mickey Rosenthal, followed by Guy Maroz.
 Daily broadcasts include "Hadashot Hamada" (translated to "Science News") hosted by Tal Berman, and "The Owls" (הינשופים).

 The channel also features movies such as 5 Broken Cameras, Arna's Children, Waltz with Bashir and others.

-KidsZ
+KidZ

 A segment of KidZ has included content from Channel 8 that has been specifically adapted for a younger audience.